dhall-lang/dhall-lang/standard/binary.md

 ## Encoding judgment

-You can encode an untagged Dhall expression using the following judgment:
+You can encode a Dhall expression using the following judgment:

     encode(dhall) = cbor